 With Tales of the Cocktail 2011 a mere 90 days away (or less) it’s time to start getting your flight booked, hotel reserved and sessions picked.
-This year I am a co-presenter on two session, one of them being “;Sodatender or Barjerk” with the esteemed David Wondrich.
+This year I am a co-presenter on two sessions, one of them being “Sodatender or Barjerk” with the esteemed David Wondrich.
 With my book on soda fountains (Fix the Pumps) selling decently and Dave’s books on historical alcoholic drinks (Imbibe and Punch) rockin’ the charts, it seemed like an appropriate time to talk about the crossover between soda and cocktails and bartenders and soda jerks.

 How exactly did soda become such a prominent ingredient in alcoholic beverages?